mrhonek/e-commerce-checkout-api/TYPESCRIPT-MIGRATION.md

 - ✅ Establish mongoose connection with proper types

 ### Phase 2: Controllers and Routes (Current)
-- ⬜ Migrate middleware (next focus)
+- ✅ Migrate middleware
-- ⬜ Migrate controllers one at a time
+- ⬜ Migrate controllers one at a time (next focus)
 - ⬜ Update route handlers to use TypeScript
 - ⬜ Fix typing issues in Express route handlers